The concepts and connections between concepts which are to receive special

 chong system in a context in which even higher operations play a role.

-question of what base number deserves primacy where and when (over base 10
+what radix or 'base' number deserves primacy where and when (over radix 10

 in particular), even if we take the chong-2 numeral system for granted.